Last updated April 18, 2026

 On the Supplier Reconciliation tab, use the payer dropdown to select the supplier who sent the payment.
 The dropdown lists all suppliers that have pending (unreconciled) commissions.

-If the supplier name doesn't appear, it means there are no submitted commissions waiting for that payer.
+If the supplier name doesn't appear, it means there are no approved submissions waiting for that payer.

 Click Record Payment to open the payment input dialog.
 Fill in: